-All assignments (quizzes, exams, and report submissions) WILL NOT be accessible a week after their due date.
-Each Unit will close a week after it's intended due date.
-Students will not have access to the Unit contents a week after the due date- except the lessons in the last Unit.
+All assignments (quizzes, exams, and report submissions) WILL NOT be accessible after the end date and last class day.
 If the student is not satisfied with their quiz or exam grade, he/she Can Retake the quiz/exam in order to obtain a better grade- within the assessment time frame.
-All assignments (quizzes, exams, and report submissions) WILL NOT be accessible a week after their due date- except lessons in the last Unit.

 The professor needs all reports submitted in a digital form via Brightspace.
 Reports must be submitted on Brightspace under Research Reports.
-Once students upload their reports,

-Brightspace automatically does a plagiarism scan over the entire paper- called Turn-It-In.
+Once students upload their reports, Brightspace automatically does a plagiarism scan over the entire paper- with Turn-It-In.
 Student must upload a Word Document (not PDF File) when a unit is completed and is due before 11:30 p.m.- on the given due date.
 All documents that are submitted late on Brightspace will receive a reduction of "5 POINTS REDUCTION".
 A 5-point reduction will continue for every day that the paper is late.
 A document is late after the due date and time.
 Submit your papers from your personal Brightspace account; do not use the account of another student.